A Survey on Stance Detection for Mis- and Disinformation Identification: Approaches

+A major challenge for all rumour detection datasets is the class distribution~\citep{zubiaga-etal-2016-rumor-spread,derczynski-etal-2017-rumoureval,gorrell-etal-2019-semeval}, e.g., the minority class \emph{denying} is extremely hard for models to learn, as even for strong systems such as \citet{kochkina-etal-2017-turing} the F1 for it is 0.
+Label semantics also appears to play a role as the \emph{querying} label has a similar distribution, but much higher F1.
+Yet another factor is thread depth, as performance drops significant at higher depth, especially for the \emph{supporting} class.
+On the positive side, using multi-task learning and incorporating stance detection labels into veracity detection yields a huge boost in performance~\cite{gorrell-etal-2019-semeval,yu-etal-2020-coupled}.

-Another factor, which goes hand in hand with the threaded structure, is the temporal dimension of posts in a thread.
-Methods such as Hawkes processes~\cite{lukasik-etal-2016-hawkes}, Hidden Markov Models~\cite{dungs-etal-2018-rumour}, Recurrent Neural Networks~\cite{wei-etal-2019-modeling} and temporal attention~\cite{veyseh-etal-2017-temporal-attention} have been used to model temporality. { In-depth data analysis~(\citet{zubiaga-etal-2016-stance,zubiaga-etal-2016-rumor-spread,kochkina-etal-2017-turing,wei-etal-2019-modeling,ma-gao-2020-debunking,li-etal-2020-exploiting}; among others) shows interesting patterns along the temporal dimension: (\emph{i})~source tweets (at zero depth) usually support the rumour and models often learn to detect that, (\emph{ii})~it takes time for denying tweets to emerge, afterwards for false rumors their number increases quite substantially, (\emph{iii})~the proportion of querying tweets towards unverified rumors also shows an upward trend over time, but their overall number decreases. }
+Another factor, which goes hand in hand with the threaded structure, is the temporal dimension of posts in a thread~\citep{lukasik-etal-2016-hawkes,veyseh-etal-2017-temporal-attention,dungs-etal-2018-rumour,wei-etal-2019-modeling}. {In-depth data analysis~(\citet{zubiaga-etal-2016-stance,zubiaga-etal-2016-rumor-spread,kochkina-etal-2017-turing,wei-etal-2019-modeling,ma-gao-2020-debunking,li-etal-2020-exploiting}; among others) shows interesting patterns along the temporal dimension: (\emph{i})~source tweets (at zero depth) usually support the rumour and models often learn to detect that, (\emph{ii})~it takes time for denying tweets to emerge, afterwards for false rumors their number increases quite substantially, (\emph{iii})~the proportion of querying tweets towards unverified rumors also shows an upward trend over time, but their overall number decreases}.